Career and Major Exploration

 Using Career Assessments

 Career assessments are one of the tools we use in Major and Career exploration.
 They can help provide some direction in knowing which field may be interesting to pursue.
 Students can complete a free Interest Inventory through Career Coach.

 At Cabrillo we offer two formal Career Assessments inventories available for purchase: the Strong Interest Inventory & the Myers Briggs Type Inventory.

-The preferred way is through enrolling in a CG 54 class, Careers and Lifestyles.
-In addition to the two formal Career assessments, students will look at the other key indicators of career satisfaction and success: skills, personality traits, and values.
+They are currently only offered through enrolling in a CG 54 class, Careers and Lifestyles.
 Here students will take a deep dive into each of the assessment reports paired with Career research and educational planning.

 This is a new career exploration tool that allows you to access information on job titles, education paths, and job market data for the local region and expanded to include the Cabrillo's majors and programs.